 Course format and dates

-This course is comprised of 10 2-hour sessions via Zoom and three review sessions (total 13 x 2 hours).
+This course is comprised of 10 2-hour sessions via Zoom and 10 Review sessions.

 The sessions will be made up of the recorded lectures by Dr Meichenbaum, interspersed with small group discussion and “TO DO” tasks designed by Dr Meichenbaum.
 Agreements to put tasks into action with clients and reporting back on results is a key focus (“Deliberate Practice”).
-Each session will be facilitated by Theresa Brockway, who is designing the interactive sessions in collaboration with Dr Meichenbaum.
-There is also the strong likelihood that Dr Meichenbaum will join for live for some of the sessions.
+Each interactive session has been designing in collaboration with Dr Meichenbaum.

 If you can't make a date you will be able watch the video and also watch the discussion.
 We may setup additional catch up sessions if you miss the main session.